regensa18/AdvProg2018/tutorial-5/README.md

 Your main task in this tutorial is to create a simple application with Spring Boot.
 You also have to relate it with Model-View-Controller Pattern that explained in Head First Design Pattern Book **Chapter 12**.
-The problem set used in this tutorial is based on example for creating and learning Spring Boot Application.
+The problem set used in this tutorial is based on example for creating and learning Spring Boot application.
 More advanced tutorial can be found at [Github](https://github.com/spring-guides)

 The evaluation of your work will be based on the implementation of requested feature,